Pitch Perfect 2: Release

-The film was released on May 7, 2015 in Australia and New Zealand, and May 15 in the United States and Canada.
+The film was released on May 7, 2015, in Australia and New Zealand, and May 15 in the United States and Canada.

 Marketing

 A still from the rehearsals for the film was revealed on May 16, 2014.
-The poster was released on November 18, 2014 and the trailer came out the following day.
+The poster was released on November 18, 2014, and the trailer came out the following day.
 A second trailer was aired during Super Bowl XLIX on February 1, 2015.

 Home media

 Director Elizabeth Banks stated an additional performance by the Treblemakers was filmed specifically for the DVD release.
 Also included on the DVD will be deleted scenes.
 On May 20, 2015, it was announced that FX Networks had acquired U.S. television broadcasting rights to the film.

-The Blu-ray and DVD editions of Pitch Perfect 2 were released on September 22, 2015 in the U.S. with a Target-exclusive edition containing additional bonus features being released the same day.
+The Blu-ray and DVD editions of Pitch Perfect 2 were released on September 22, 2015, in the U.S., with a Target-exclusive edition containing additional bonus features being released the same day.
 Pitch Perfect 2 was released on 4K UHD Blu-Ray on March 20, 2018.

 Reception

 Box office

 Pitch Perfect 2 grossed $184.2 million in the United States and Canada, and $103.2 million in other territories, for a worldwide total of $287.5 million, against a production budget of around $29 million.
 In its first five days, the film surpassed the total gross of the original ($115.4 million), and also overtook School of Rock ($131.3 million) for the highest grossing musical-comedy of all-time and the third greatest musical debut ever (behind Beauty and the Beast's $174.8 million in 2017 and The Lorax's $70.4 million in 2012).
 Deadline Hollywood calculated the net profit of the film to be $139.6 million, when factoring together all expenses and revenues for the film.

-In the United States and Canada, Pitch Perfect 2 grossed $4.6 million from Thursday night showings and $27.8 million on its opening day, increasing the opening weekend projections from $40 million to $64 million.
+In the United States and Canada, Pitch Perfect 2 grossed $4.6 million from Thursday night showings and $28.0 million on its opening day, increasing the opening weekend projections from $40 million to $64 million.
 In its opening weekend, the film grossed $69.2 million, finishing first at the box office.
-The opening weekend gross was more than the entire North American total gross of the first film ($65 million), is the third biggest PG-13 comedy opening of all-time (behind The Simpsons Movie's $74 million in 2007 and Austin Powers in Goldmembers $73 million in 2002) and the highest grossing opening ever for a musical.
+The opening weekend gross was more than the entire gross of the first film in the United States and Canada ($65 million), was the third biggest PG-13 comedy opening of all-time (behind The Simpsons Movie's $74 million in 2007 and Austin Powers in Goldmembers $73 million in 2002) and the highest grossing opening ever for a musical.
 The opening weekend audience was 75% female.

-Outside North America, the film opened at number one in Australia and New Zealand, earning $7.6 million and $1.2 million respectively.
+The film also opened at number one in Australia and New Zealand, grossing $7.6 million and $1.2 million respectively.